jmjatlanta/bitshares-core-wiki/Testing-HF-1268:-Market-Fee-Sharing.md

 # Preface

-The instructions below are intended to assist with manual testing of changes made to [share market fees between an asset owner and a trader's registrar and referrer](https://github.com/bitshares/bsips/blob/master/bsip-0043.md) in the [BitShares 201904 Consensus-Upgrade Release](https://github.com/bitshares/bitshares-core/milestone/16?closed=1).
+The instructions below are intended to assist with manual testing of changes made to [share market fees between an asset owner and a trader's registrar and referrer](https://github.com/bitshares/bsips/blob/master/bsip-0043.md) in [BitShares Core v.3.0.0](https://github.com/bitshares/bitshares-core/milestone/16?closed=1).

 These test instructions should be executed from a command line interface wallet (CLI) that has been **built for your test environment**.
 For example, testing performed with the public testnet requires the CLI built for the [BitShares Public Testnet](https://testnet.bitshares.eu).
 The following instructions were executed on a private testing environment where TEST was the core token.
 These exact instructions may differ on your test environment in the following ways: